 - 1/4 teaspoon kosher salt or to taste

-- Heat oven to 425F.
-Line a sided pan with parchment or foil sprayed with oil.
+- Heat oven to 425F/218C.
+Line a large baking sheet with parchment paper or foil sprayed with oil.

-- ROAST BUTTERNUT SQUASH: Toss butternut squash with 2 tsp olive oil and sprinkle with salt and pepper.
+- ROAST BUTTERNUT SQUASH: Toss butternut squash in a large bowl with 2 teaspoons olive oil and sprinkle with salt and pepper.
 If desired, add a pinch of cinnamon and/or sugar.
-Lay in single layer on pan.
+Lay in single layer on pan and place in preheated oven.
 Roast for 20-30 minutes, flipping once, halfway through, until lightly browned in spots.

-- CARAMELIZE ONIONS: Heat medium size pan to Medium.
-Heat 2 tsp oil and add onions.
+- CARAMELIZE ONIONS: Note 3.
+Heat medium or large skillet to Medium heat.
+Add 2 teaspoons oil then onions.
+Add a pinch of baking soda and 1/2 teaspoon sugar for quicker caramelization.
 Cook onions, stirring occasionally, for 15-20 minutes until soft, translucent and lightly browned.
+If you want them darker, cook longer.

 - MAKE DRESSING: Whisk all ingredients in a glass measuring cup or bowl until smooth.
 Taste and adjust to your liking – adding more salt, maple syrup, Dijon, cinnamon if needed or a splash of water or orange juice to thin it out.